abryson-redhat/argocd-demo/README.md

 This operator will be installed on CICD environment target clusters (eg. DEV cluster, QA cluster, etc).
 Each cluster will have a demo namespace for the environment using this format "**\<app team name\>**-demo-**\<environment\>**".
 For this example, appteam1 is the app team name and we will be demo'ing on the **dev** environment.

 Within the namespace, we will have an *ArgoCD* custom resource instance.
-That resource is responsible for all Continuous Delivery to this cluster for this team.
+The resource is responsible for all **C**ontinuous **D**elivery to this cluster for this team.

 <br/>